stilldavid/userland-book/literary_problem/index.md

 other stuff.
 Many years ago, before I really knew how to program, I wrote a script to glue them all together into a web page.
 This sounds complicated, but all it really means is that if I want to write a blog entry, I just open a file and type some stuff.
-Here's one for March 1st:
+Here's an example for March 1st:

 <!-- exec -->